-Nevertheless, as major changes in shareholder's structure occurred in 2020, on 1 October 2020 the Regulator took a decision stating that JSC "Conexus Baltic Grid" complies with the certification requirements - the Regulator decides to acknowledge that JSC "Conexus Baltic Grid" complies with the independence requirements of the unified natural gas transmission and storage system operator specified in the Energy Law.
+In the process of annual evaluation, the Regulator took a decision on 1 July 2021stating that JSC "Conexus Baltic Grid" complies with the certification requirements - the Regulator decides to acknowledge that JSC "Conexus Baltic Grid" complies with the independence requirements of the unified natural gas transmission and storage system operator specified in the Energy Law.

 According to the legal regulation of the Energy Law, if a natural gas DSO is vertically integrated in the energy supply company, this operator is a separate corporation with an independent legal personality and separated from the activities of natural gas production, transmission, storage, and LNG service provision and trading, and this in communication and in establishing its brand ensures that its identity is separate from the identity of the trading structure of the vertically integrated natural gas supplier.
 DSO JSC "Gaso" is the subsidiary of the trading company JSC "Latvijas Gāze".
-On 16 July 2020, the Regulator approved that JSC "Gaso" fulfils the requirements of the independence of a gas DSO with two conditions: - to recognize that the measures taken by JSC "Gaso" to ensure independence are sufficient in the part that concerns the independence of JSC "Gaso" and its council and board members from the vertically integrated energy supply company and to instruct JSC "Gaso" to ensure that the obligations and measures of the employees specified in the Compliance Program do not allow discriminatory actions, and to ensure proper control over the implementation of the Compliance Program.
+On 29 April 2021, the Regulator approved that JSC "Gaso" fulfils the requirements of the independence of a gas DSO.